-<urccause>^(num)</urccause> URC cause identifier.
+Parameter Description <urccause>^(num)</urccause> URC cause identifier.
 0 An event has occurred after opening or while using an Internet service.
-The event number is presented via <urcinfoid> and may be an error, a warning, an information element or a note.
-Optionally additional information may be supplied via <urcinfotext>.</urcinfotext></urcinfoid> 1 Indicates that an opened Socket listener service is receiving a connection request from a remote client.
+The event number is presented via <urclnfold> and may be an error, a warning, an information element or a note.
+Optionally additional information may be supplied via <urclnfolext>.</urclnfolext></urclnfold> 1 Indicates that an opened Non-Transparent Listener service is receiving a connection request from a remote client.
 The incoming socket connection is dynamically assigned to the next free Internet service profile.
 In this case, the parameter <urclinfold> inside the "^SIS" URC equals the <srvprofileid> of the dynamically assigned service profile.
 This ID shall be used to accept the connection request with AT^SISO or to reject it with AT^SISC.
 The connection status may be requested by using the AT^SISI read or write command or the AT^SISO read command.
 Among other details, the response indicates the IP address of the remote client (parameter <remaddr>).
 This may be helpful to decide whether to accept or reject the request.</remaddr></srvprofileid></urclinfold> 2 Incoming Socket service client connection has failed.
 The client request was rejected automatically because no free Internet service profile was available.
-3 Indicates a incoming client connect for Transparent TCP Listener services.
+3 Indicates that an opened Transparent TCP Listener service is receiving a connection request from a remote client.
 The parameter <urcinfoid> then indicates whether auto answering is active for the service (<urcinfoid>=1) or not.
 Parameter <urcinfotext> contains the remote IP address and the port of the connecting client.
-Example: "^SIS: 5,3,0,"192.168.105.17:1712" means that a client from host 192.168.105.17 tries to connect from port 1712 to our listening Transparent TCP Listener with profile 5.
-Auto answering is disabled.</urcinfotext></urcinfoid></urcinfoid> 4 Indicates that a connecting client for a Transparent TCP Listener service, which is allowed based on the used address filter (see option "addrfilter" for AT^SISS), was internally rejected, e.g. because connect timeout has expired (see option "connecttimeout" for AT^SISS).
-The URC is not generated if the connecting client is rejected because of the not matching address filter.
-If curcCause equals "4", then curcInfoId always equals "0".
+Example: "^SIS: 5,3,0,"192.168.105.17:1712" means that a client from host 192.168.105.17 tries to connect from port 1712 to our listening Transparent TCP Listener with profile 5.</urcinfotext></urcinfoid></urcinfoid> 4 Indicates for a Transparent TCP Listener service, that a remote client which is allowed due to the used address filter (see option "addrfilter" for AT^SISS), was internally rejected, e.g. because the connect timeout has expired (see option "connecttimeout" for AT^SISS).
+The URC is not generated if the remote client is rejected because its IP address is not matching the address filters.
+If <urcCause> equals "4", then <urcInfoId> always equals "0".

-This cause is also used if ME is not in the transparent acces mode and a connected client has closed the connection remotely.
+This cause is also used if ME is not in Transparent Mode and a connected client has closed the connection remotely.

-Only for TCP Listener, Non-Transparent UDP Client, Non-Transparent UDP endpoint.
+Only for TCP Listeners, Non-Transparent UDP endpoint.